 Walker Bay Fynbos Conservancy

-As the members of the Walker Bay Fynbos Conservancy (WBFC), we are working together to conserve 16 000 hectares of threatened lowland Fynbos and Forest.
+As the members of the Walker Bay Fynbos Conservancy (WBFC), we are working together to conserve over 20 000 hectares of threatened lowland Fynbos and Forest.
 This region of exceptional beauty lies within the heart of the Cape Floral Kingdom (CFK) of South Africa.

 The Cape Floral Kingdom (CPK) is a global biodiversity asset, and is the smallest of the world’s six floral kingdoms as well as the only one that can be found entirely within one country.
 It is home to more types of indigenous plants than any similar-sized area on Earth.